A Network of Sites

 Funding is provided by NSF in the form of renewable six-year grants, which are independently peer-reviewed and renewed based on the quality of the proposed science.
 NSF conducts rigorous reviews of sites at the midpoint of each grant cycle, as well as a comprehensive review of the entire Network every 10 years.

 Although NSF funds each LTER project independently, the Network is structured to encourage cross-site comparisons, syntheses, and shared learning.
 Until 2015, an NSF-funded LTER Network Office facilitated both Network coordination and data archiving.
-In 2015, the Environmental Data Initiative was launched to bring LTER-style data management and archiving to a wider community of ecologists and a new Network Communications Office began managing synthesis working groups and other Network communication and coordination.
+In 2015, the Environmental Data Initiative was launched to bring LTER-style data management and curation to a wider community of ecologists and a new Network Communications Office began managing synthesis working groups and other Network communication and coordination, based at the National Center for Ecological Analysis and Synthesis (NCEAS).
+In 2019, the Network Communications Office was renamed simply the LTER Network Office.

-The LTER Network maintains a strong tradition of self-governance through three Network-wide standing committees and a series of smaller appointed committees and project teams.
+The LTER Network maintains a strong tradition of self-governance through four Network-wide standing committees and a series of smaller appointed committees and project teams.

-- The Principal Investigator from each LTER site serves on the Science Council, which provides scientific direction and vision to the LTER Network.
-Representatives from the Information Management and Education Committees, as well as the Executive Directors of the Network Communications Office and the Environmental Data Initiative hold non-voting posts on the Science Council.
+The Principal Investigator from each LTER site serves on the Science Council, which provides scientific direction and vision to the LTER Network.
+Representatives from the Information Management (IMC); and Education and Outreach (EOC); and Diversity, Equity, and Inclusion (DEI) Committees, as well as the Executive Directors of the Network Communications Office and the Environmental Data Initiative, hold non-voting posts on the Science Council.